Rick hears his neighbor’s cat on his front porch.

 “Ohhh, that’s even better.
 Oh, wow!
 Mmmm!”
 He looked at me with a slight grin and closed his eyes.

 “Adam, will you be okay in the tub?
-If so, I’ll put your clothes in the wash, your jacket in the dryer, and I’ll get you some towels and a bathrobe.”
+If so, I’ll put your clothes in the wash, your jacket in the dryer, dry your shoes, and I’ll get you some towels and a bathrobe.”

 “Thank you.
 This feels so wonderful, and I’m starting to feel warm already.”